Ryan Neal: Seattle Seahawks

 Neal was signed to the Seattle Seahawks practice squad on September 2, 2019.
 The Seahawks promoted Neal to the active roster on December 11, 2019.

 Neal re-signed with the Seahawks on April 20, 2020.
-He was waived on September 5, 2020, and signed to the practice squad the next day.
+He was waived on September 5, and signed to the practice squad the next day.
 He was elevated to the active roster on September 26 for the team's week 3 game against the Dallas Cowboys.
 With six seconds remaining in the game, he intercepted Dak Prescott in the end zone, sealing a 38–31 victory for the Seahawks.
-After automatically reverting to the practice squad following the game, Neal was promoted to the active roster on September 30, 2020.
-On October 4, 2020, with Adams and Lano Hill still injured, he made his first start for the Seahawks in a game against the Miami Dolphins.
+After automatically reverting to the practice squad following the game, Neal was promoted to the active roster on September 30.
+On October 4, with Adams and Lano Hill still injured, he made his first start for the Seahawks in a game against the Miami Dolphins.
 Neal made 6 tackles, and also collected his second interception, from Ryan Fitzpatrick.

 Neal signed a one-year exclusive-rights free agent tender with the Seahawks on June 8, 2021.

+Neal's restricted free agent tender that he was offered in the 2023 off-season was rescinded by the team on March 31, 2023.
+This move by the Seahawks officially made Neal a free agent.

+Tampa Bay Buccaneers

+Neal signed with the Tampa Bay Buccaneers on April 4, 2023.
+He played in 15 games with 13 starts, recording a career-high 76 tackles.

+On December 4, 2024, Neal was re-signed to the Buccaneers' practice squad.
+He was promoted to the active roster on January 4, 2025.